 How the blood was taken from you matters.
 If the nurse used too small or too big a needle it can change the pressure at which the blood goes into the vial.
 That pressure, if too high, can crush the red blood cells and elevate the resulting blood alcohol level.
 If too low, it can cause there to be an insufficient amount of blood to be drawn into the vial.
 Also if you have bruising around the area where the nurse drew your blood, take photos immediately.
 This bruising is proof that the blood collected is not from your vein, but from the surrounding muscle.
 If that happens it can contain chemicals which can elevate your blood alcohol level.

 There are so many other areas to question when it comes to the blood draw.
 Did they use the correct type of vial?
 Did they correctly invert the vial according to the manufacturer?
 Was the vial properly stored and refrigerated before it was evaluated?
 And all of that is before the blood even gets to the lab to be sampled.
-Trust me when i tell you that adds several dozen other areas of concern.
+Trust me when I tell you that this adds several dozen other areas of concern.
 If your case relies on attacking a blood sample, you should hire a lawyer scientist like RC.

 They also have a sample saved so that a lawyer who understands DWI cases can choose to send it to a lab to be re-tested.
 There are a number of things that can change the integrity of a blood test result, so it’s important to pick a lawyer who understands the science of blood testing.